 Recognize Natural Gas Hazards and Stay Safe

-Natural gas is a popular and efficient fuel for home heating and cooling systems, stoves, water heaters and clothes dryers.
+Natural gas is a popular and efficient fuel for home heating and cooling systems, kitchen appliances, stoves, water heaters and clothes dryers.

 Gas safety hazards are rare, but potentially dangerous or even deadly.
 That’s why it’s important to know how to recognize gas leaks and what to do in hazardous situations.